-As expected, we see that reprojecting based on known source characteristics boosts the signal.
-Any classical detection methods applied directly to this reprojected space would likely achieve similar performance to our detector.
+As expected, reprojecting based on known source characteristics boosts the signal.
+Any classical detection methods applied directly to this reprojected space would likely achieve similar performance to that of our detector.
 The strength of our method lies in its ability to identify such transformations automatically on the fly for each source.
-The fully convolutional 3D translational-equivariant structure of our backbone implies that our detector behaves similarly to simultaneously applying a given detector centered on every subregion mapped by our network, as defined by the output grid.
-Considering that this detector is built upon stacks of 3D convolutions, it can simultaneously scan for a vast diversity of 3D patterns that could typically emulate the expected projections.
-Achieving the same result with a classical method would require following a sliding window approach, testing all possible positions in the 3D cubes with multiple detector configurations to account for the possible reprojections, which would be technically prohibitive in terms of compute time.
+The fully convolutional 3D translational-equivariant structure of our backbone implies that our detector behaves as if the same sub-detector were simultaneously applied to every subregion mapped by our network, as defined by the output grid.
+Because this sub-detector is built from stacks of 3D convolutions, it can simultaneously scan for a wide range of 3D patterns that can typically emulate the expected projections.
+Achieving the same result with a classical method would require one to follow a sliding window approach, testing all possible positions in the 3D cubes and multiple detector configurations to account for the variety of suitable reprojections, which would be computationally prohibitive.

 \FloatBarrier